nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/RNAseq-on-Cavatica/rna_seq_8.md

 !!! info "Output Differences"

-        Although the DGE results are the same between the two analysis approaches, there are some differences between the two `html` reports since they are not the exact code.
-The MA plots generated using Data Cruncher use blue to signify significant genes and the counts plot use points instead of bars.
+        Although the DGE results are the same between the two analysis approaches, there are some differences between the two `html` reports since they are not the exact same code.
+The MA plots generated using Data Cruncher use blue to signify significant genes and the counts plot uses points instead of bars.

 All the files are clickable for preview on Cavatica.
 You can either download individual files by clicking on the file name or follow the steps to [tag and download the files listed in the Analysis with DESeq2 Public App](./rna_seq_7.md#step-4-tag-download-analysis-outputs) lesson.